Shogun486/FaceDetector_AgePredictor/README.md

 ### Comparing to a Pre-Trained Model (see [Wiki_PreTrainedModel.ipynb])
 The creators of the dataset also have a pretrained model.
-Upon comparing their model with mine on a particular range of images, both reached an accuracy rate of approximately 70%.
+Upon comparing their model with mine on a particular set of images, both reached an accuracy rate of approximately 70%.
 However, this doesn't mean both models are equally accurate.
 Theirs is a CNN model, whereas mine's is a logistic regression classifier.
 CNN models are known for better image processing, and indeed their accuracy rate is better on other sets of images.
 However, this means we